ome/ome-contributing/OMEROiviewer.rst

     - |C| that after rotating the image, the arrow icon on top right of the central pane resets the image back to the 0 degree rotation

 #.
-Click on a ROI in the right-hand pane table.
+Click on a ROI in the right-hand pane ROI table.
 This should bring the viewport to the position where the selected ROI is in the middle of it and navigates the viewport to the timepoint and z section the ROI is associated with.

 #.
-Select several ROIs from different Z planes.
-You can select in the table (Shift-click to select a range) but also in the image itself using Cmd-drag to select multiple ROIs.
+Select several ROIs from different Z planes in the ROI table.
+Shift-click to select a range, Cmd-click to select several ROIs.

+    - |C| that the selected ROIs are highlighted blue in the image and the ROI table.

+#.
+Select multiple ROIs in the image using Cmd-drag.

+    - |C| that the selected ROIs are highlighted blue in the image and the ROI table.

 #.
 Save the ROIs.
 Export the Intensities, areas and line lengths into Excel.
 Select, in the top-left corner ROIs > Export (Excel).
 This will export the values from the selected ROIs.